Scientific Name

 Description

-Haworthiopsis limifolia 'Variegata', formerly known as Haworthia limifolia 'Variegata', is a charming succulent that forms small rosettes of dark green leaves with irregular cream-colored or yellow markings.
-The rosettes can reach up to 4 inches (10 cm) in diameter.
-The leaves are triangular to ovate-lanceolate, spreading, very broad at the base, and can grow up to 3 inches (7.5 cm) long and 1 inch (2.5 cm) wide.
+Haworthiopsis limifolia f. variegata, formerly known as Haworthia limifolia f. variegata, is an attractive succulent that forms small rosettes of dark green leaves with irregular, cream-colored to yellow markings.
+The rosettes can reach a diameter of 4 inches (10 cm).
+The leaves are triangular to ovate-lanceolate, spreading, and very broad at the base, measuring up to 3 inches (7.5 cm) in length and 1 inch (2.5 cm) in width.

-The flowers are white, tubular, and not very showy.
-They appear in clusters on slender stalks that can grow up to 14 inches (35 cm) long in late summer and fall.
+In late summer and fall, Haworthiopsis limifolia f. variegata can produce white, tubular, and not very showy flowers on slender stalks that can grow up to 14 inches (35 cm) long.

 Hardiness